Sockets and CPUs

 - Socket 939 — for newer and faster AMD Athlon processors

-The newest Intel CPU does not have a PGA.
-It has an LGA, also known as Socket T. LGA stands for Land Grid Array.
-An LGA is different from a PGA in that the pins are actually part of the socket, not the CPU.
+Newer Intel CPUs use an LGA, which stands for Land Grid Array.
+An LGA is different from a PGA in that the pins are part of the socket, not the CPU.
 LGAs also come in specific configurations, such as:

-Anyone who already has a specific CPU in mind should select a motherboard based on that CPU.
-For example, if you want to use one of the new multi-core chips made by Intel or AMD, you will need to select a motherboard with the correct socket for those chips.
-CPUs simply will not fit into sockets that don't match their PGA.
+Anyone building a PC with a specific CPU in mind should select a motherboard based on that CPU.
+For example, if you want to use one of the newest multi-core chips made by Intel or AMD, you will need to select a motherboard with the correct socket for those chips.

 The CPU communicates with other elements of the motherboard through a chipset.
 We'll look at the chipset in more detail next.